+As we know that in this world of digitalization, the buying behaviour of the customers also changing that makes it essential for the businesses to go online to access more customers and increase their visibility in the market.
+In this article, I would share with you some of the most essential tips to move your business online.
 Moving your business online is a daunting task if you’re not entirely comfortable with building websites and marketing yourself through social media and traditional online channels.
 Fortunately, Rome wasn’t built in a day and your online business doesn’t have to be either.
 All you need to do is keep moving forward.

-1. Polish Your Website
+Build Your Own Website

 Don’t Reveal Your Website Too Soon

-4. Develop a Plan for Maintenance
+Develop a Plan for Maintenance

 Don’t Skimp on Payment Processors

 If you’re selling online, there are three critical elements to making the sale: The item image, description and payment process.
 Too often website owners focus on great images and descriptions and then lose customers at payment.
 You must be able to ensure customers trust your website and know their information is safe.
 Work with established, reputable payment processors and expect to pay for the privilege.